 Our research is editorially independent but we may earn a commission for purchases made through our links.

-This beautiful French-speaking city is the second largest in Canada after Toronto, and its considered the country’s cultural capital.
-While French and English are the main influences, Montreal is truly international with an energy and joie de vivre found only in the world’s top cities.
-If you’re looking to experience some of the best it has to offer, be sure to check off at least a few of these fabulous things to do on your itinerary.
+Montreal is a beautiful French-speaking city and second-largest in Canada after Toronto, and it’s considered the country’s cultural capital.
+While French and English are the main influences, Montreal is truly international with energy and joie de vivre found only in the world’s top cities.
+If you’re looking to experience some of the city’s best attractions, be sure to check off at least a few of these fabulous things to do on your itinerary.

 YOU'RE ALL SET!